-And you shouldn’t have to listen to boring stories about people’s kids, or be repeatedly interrupted by unsatisfied coworkers looking for an excuse to procrastinate.
-It’s killing your productivity, and your enjoyment of your work (and not to mention your life)!
+And you shouldn’t have to listen to endless stories about people’s pets, or be repeatedly interrupted by unsatisfied coworkers looking for an excuse to procrastinate.
+It’s killing your productivity and enjoyment of your work (and not to mention your life)!

-When you're freelancing, no one is there to tell you how many hours you have to work—it’s up to you.
-If you want to save up for a house or an extended holiday, then work more than the standard 40-hour week.
-If you want time to write a book or explore cities, then work less.
+When you're freelancing, no one is there to tell you how many hours you have to work — it’s up to you.
+If you want to save for a house or an extended holiday, you're free to work more than the standard 40-hour week.
+If you want time to write a book or explore cities, you can work less.
 It’s up to you.

-Not only can you save money by getting rid of your car or by living in less expensive countries, you can also earn more as a freelancer as well.
+Not only can you save money by getting rid of your car or by living in less expensive countries, you can also earn more as a freelancer.

-A fairly junior web designer can charge $50 per hour for their services.
+A fairly junior web designer can charge $50 an hour for their services.
 That’s already over $100,000 per year.
-An experienced designer can get up to $100 per hour or more—which brings us to at least $200,000 per year.
-If you use a site builder like Webflow to speed up your workflow, and continue to charge at market rates, you could go even higher.
+An experienced designer can get up to $100 per hour or more — which brings us to at least $200,000 per year.
+If you use a site builder like Webflow to speed up your workflow, and continue to charge at market rates, you could earn even more.

 Yeah, that’s a brash plug for Webflow, but it’s the truth.
-Most of Webflow’s users are professional designers and businesspeople, and they rely on Webflow as their exclusive means of designing professional sites because it makes prototyping, designing, pushing to production, and team collaboration way quicker.
+Most Webflow users are professional designers and businesspeople.
+We rely on Webflow as our exclusive means of designing professional sites because it makes prototyping, designing, pushing to production, and team collaboration way quicker.

-Considering that your happiness peaks at around $75,000 per year, you might want to consider working part-time and using the extra twenty hours per week of your life pursuing other passions.
-Or sleeping—I hear that’s pretty good for your health too.
+Considering your happiness peaks at around $75,000 a year, you might want to consider working part-time and using the extra 20 hours a week pursuing other passions.
+Or sleeping — I hear that’s pretty good for your health too.

-As a freelancer, you’re in charge—of almost everything.
-You make all of your work decisions, including who your clients and coworkers are, where and when you work, which software you use, and how much vacation time you get and when you take it.
+As a freelancer, you’re in charge — of almost everything.
+You make all your work decisions, including who your clients and coworkers are, where and when you work, which software you use, and how much vacation time you get and when you take it.